 You can withdraw, tax free, all or part of the assets from one traditional IRA if you reinvest them within 60 days in the same or another traditional IRA.
-Because this is a roll-over, you cannot deduct the amount that you reinvest in an IRA.
+Because this is a rollover, you can't deduct the amount that you reinvest in an IRA.